bartfrenk/eventstore-conduit/README.md

 # Database.EventStore.Conduit

+Work-in-progress.
 Should allow one to do a monoidal fold over subsequent events in an event stream, by writing:

 ```haskell
 mappendStream :: (FromJSON a, Monoid a, EventStoreMonad m)
               => StreamName -> Int32 -> Int32 -> m a